afterpay/sdk-android/README.md

 Given the above, the price breakdown text will be rendered `Make 4 interest-free payments of $##.##`

 ##### More Info Options
 Setting `moreInfoOptions` is optional and of type `AfterpayMoreInfoOptions`.
-This class takes three parameters:
+This class has two constructors.
+The first takes a single parameter:
 - `modalId`: a `string` that is the filename of a modal hosted on Afterpay static.

+The second takes two parameters:
 - `modalTheme`: an enum of type `AfterpayModalTheme` with the following options: `MINT` (default) and `WHITE`.
 - `isCbtEnabled`: a `boolean` to indicate if the modal should show the Cross Border Trade details in the modal